cheimabou/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot
+this script prints the type of the file